Over the last couple of months, we’ve seen the death of two Australian music legends, brothers George and Malcolm Young.

-George was a driving force behind the Easybeats, who were a great Australian band of the sixties.
+George was a driving force behind the Easybeats, which was a great Australian band of the sixties.
 They had a bunch of songs chockful of classic guitar riffs, and in Friday On My Mind, one of the most perfect songs of the era.
-Later George joined with fellow band member Harry Vanda to become a legendary song-writing and production duo.
+Later George joined with fellow band member Harry Vanda to become a legendary songwriting and production duo.

 Vanda & Young guided AC/DC to the top of the charts, with Bon Scott as their lead singer.
 These are all fucking legendary names, and a great era of Australian guitar rock.

-As it happened I watched a dramatization of the Easybeats story a few weeks ago, followed on by a fascinating documentary on the music and characters of that era, and the Albert’s sound – the production company that broke, and then nurtured these great performers.
+As it happened, I watched a dramatisation of the Easybeats story a few weeks ago, followed on by a fascinating documentary on the music and characters of that era, and the Albert’s sound – the production company that broke, and then nurtured these great performers.

-I was just a kid back then when AC/DC where making it, but have sketchy memories, especially of the classic video of AC/DC performing It’s a Long Way to the Top on the back tray of a truck driving down Swanston street.
+I was just a kid back then when AC/DC was making it, but have sketchy memories, especially of the classic video of AC/DC performing.
+It’s a Long Way to the Top on the back tray of a truck driving down Swanston street.
 Great video, great song.
-A few years later I remember my best mate and next door neighbour, Peter Woody, buying the Back in Black LP and us playing it on high rotation.
+A few years later I remember my best mate and next-door neighbour, Peter Woody, buying the Back in Black LP and us playing it on high rotation.
 And for many years I can recall a piece of graffiti scrawled on a bench at Montmorency railway station: Bon Scott lives!

 I remember the days of Aussie guitar bands and pub rock and in your face attitude and they’re just great memories.
 We’ve been lucky.